Gläser-Karosserie: Bankruptcy and rebirth followed by more war

 The massive bomb attack that destroyed large parts of Dresden on 13 and 14 February 1945 did not spare Gläserkarosserie.
 The Dresden premises were largely destroyed, with just four administration office rooms left.
 Some of the materials and production equipment for the Messerschmitt sub-assemblies survived. however, and the government ordered that these be crated up and placed on 40 rail wagons.
-They were then moved in March 1945 to Neustadt an der Waldnaab where it was believed that they were less at risk of destruction from aerial bombing by the British and Americans.
+They were then moved to Neustadt an der Waldnaab in March 1945, where it was believed that they were less at risk of destruction from aerial bombing by the British and Americans.

 After the war - East Germany

 War ended in May 1945 with Saxony in the Soviet occupation zone in what remained of Germany.
 Despite the destruction of Dresden, the out of town Gläserkarosserie premises at Radeberg had not been destroyed.
 There was nevertheless a period of much uncertainty as to what would become of the operation under Soviet administration, while much machinery and tooling found their way to the Soviet Union, both as part of the reparations package agreed between the victorious powers, and less formally.

 The territory was remodeled according to Soviet precepts: these did not favour private companies.
-Gläserkarosserie re-emerged as a Publicly Owned Operation (Volkseigener Betrieb / VEB), the "VEB Karosseriewerk Dresden (KWD)".
+Gläserkarosserie re-emerged as a Volkseigener Betrieb / VEB (Publicly Owned Enterprise), the "VEB Karosseriewerk Dresden (KWD)".
 Production resumed with a succession of one-off specials for the occupation forces.
 Serial production started, in 1947, of cabriolet bodied versions of the IFA F8, which was in effect a barely changed successor to the pre-war DKW F8.
 Two years later, in October 1949, the Soviet occupation zone was replaced by the Soviet sponsored German Democratic Republic: the division of Germany into two separate countries had evidently become permanent.
 By 1953 43,600 car bodies had been produced by KWD (formerly Gläserkarosserie) in Saxony.

 As the 1950s progressed, the enterprise also produced bodywork for Wartburg models and for the low volume Sachsenring P240.
 In 1956, a cabriolet version of the Wartburg 311 joined the line-up, with 2,670 completed by 1960 when this variant was withdrawn.
 KWD also participated in development of the composite plastic bodywork of the AWZ P70 Zwickau, itself a precursor to the better remembered Trabant.
 Between 1968 and 1990 the plant was assembling the "Tourist" (station wagon/estate car) version of the Wartburg 353 and its Volkswagen powered successor, the Wartburg 1.3.
 By this time KWD was also assembling Bastei caravans at three nearby satellite factories in Dresden, Rosenthal and Wilsdruff.
 During the 1970s and 1980s KWD activities became increasingly integrated with those of Wartburg.

 Following reunification, formally in October 1990, the political and legal context changed dramatically.
 In 1994 "VEB KWD" was privatised, becoming a major supplier of floor panels and a plethora of other sheet steel components to Volkswagen and to the German auto industry more generally.
 It is now part of the Wolfsburg based Schnellecke Group.